xiahaa/dtu-course/README.md

 ## useful toolbox for optimization
 1. Bayesian optimization: no need for gradient, hessian, jacobian. but treat f as a blackbox.
-GPyOpt: The tool for Bayesian Optimization.
+GPyOpt: The tool for Bayesian Optimization: [example](https://github.com/ibalmeida/02901_Report) of using GPyOpt for automatically tune the neural network hyperparameters.